epubsynth

 files are specified using the options:

-): The sequence of XHTML and/or SVG files that define the reading order (required).--stylesheets NAME...
+of XHTML and/or SVG files that define the reading order (required).

 inside the EPUB container, which do not necessarily match the paths to